 Found in 5 Collections and/or Records:

 Scope and Contents From the Series: Series 1 includes general administration materials and extensive correspondence between Henry A. Buchtel and William G. Evans, son of Colorado Governor and University of Denver founder John Evans, and who was a long-time University Board of Trustees' Chairman.
 Also included in Series 1 is correspondence between Buchtel and Presidents Theodore Roosevelt and William Howard Taft.

-Overview Program of a banquet sponsored by the Denver Chamber of Commerce and Board of Trade honoring President Theodore Roosevelt at the Brown Palace Hotel in Denver, Colorado.
+Abstract Program of a banquet sponsored by the Denver Chamber of Commerce and Board of Trade honoring President Theodore Roosevelt at the Brown Palace Hotel in Denver, Colorado.
 President Roosevelt's image and red, white and blue ribbons decorate the front of the program.
-There is seal with a ''R'' on it holding down the ribbons on the front.
-Inside the program is the menu and toasts from President Roosevelt and Colorado dignitaries, including Governor Jesse McDonald and Denver mayor Robert Speer....
+There is seal with a "R" on it holding down the ribbons on the front.
+Inside the program is the menu and toasts from President Roosevelt and Colorado dignitaries, including Governor Jesse McDonald and Denver mayor Robert Speer.
+Milton...